skoander/guinea-pug-website/content/_index.md

 ---
 title: "Home"
-heading: "Coming soon for iOS & Android"
+heading: "Participate in our free public Beta program"
-subtitle: "An endless hopper featuring a paraphlegic pug suspended in a stasis field.
-We know, it's a bit much."
+subtitle: "An endless hopper featuring a ragdoll pug suspended in a stasis field."
 ---